Skekdog/TT3-Docs/docs/API/Notification.md

 # Notification

-:::warning
+:::info

-This API is only accessible from the client.
+This API can be used from both the client and the server.

 :::